stereobooster/diamondback-ruby/README.md

 DRuby’s command line arguments are **FIXME**

 These arguments can also be specified via configuration files.
 DRuby looks for options in the following order.
-A latter declaration overrides a previous one:
+A later declaration overrides a previous one:

 - The global configuration file: `SYSCONFDIR/druby.conf`
 - A per-user configuration file: `$HOME/.druby.conf`